-The following graph shows a comparison of the total cumulative returns of an investment of \$100 in cash from December 31, 2009 through December 31, 2014 in (i) our common stock, (ii) the NASDAQ Biotechnology Index, and (iii) the NASDAQ U.S. Benchmark TR Index.
+The following graph shows a comparison of the total cumulative returns of an investment of \$100 in cash from December 31, 2008 through December 31, 2013 in (i) our common stock, (ii) the NASDAQ Biotechnology Index, (iii) the NASDAQ U.S. Benchmark TR Index, and (iv) the NASDAQ U.S. Stock Market Index.
 The comparisons in the graph are required by the SEC and are not intended to forecast or be indicative of the possible future performance of our common stock.
 The graph assumes that all dividends have been reinvested (to date, we have not declared any dividends).